ldatb/ataides-website/hugo/content/services/resilience-continuity.md

 ---
-title: "Business Continuity Assessment"
+title: "Resilience & Continuity Readiness"
 draft: false
 featured: true
 weight: 4
 ---

-Availability isn't the same as resilience.
-We help organizations assess the real-world readiness of their cloud environments, identifying gaps in backup, recovery, and continuity through the lens of RTO, RPO, and business-critical impact.
+Availability is not resilience, and SLAs are not strategy.
+Ataides helps organizations assess and strengthen their cloud environments for real-world disruption, ensuring continuity with precision, visibility, and accountability.
 <!--more-->

-# Objectives
+# Objectives of Resilience & Continuity Readiness

 The objective of the Business Continuity & RTO/RPO Cloud-Based Assessment is to: